Library-Distribution/libba.net/databases.md

 * default_include (`BOOLEAN`, default: `0`)

 ### table: `users`
-holds the list of users, an sha256-hash of the password and the privileges they have.
+holds the list of users, a sha256-hash of the password and the privileges they have.

 #### columns
 * name (`varchar(25)`)